germanthemes/gt-spirit/readme.txt

 == Copyright ==

-GT Workout WordPress Theme, Copyright 2018 ThemeZee.com GT Workout is distributed under the terms of the GNU GPL
+GT Spirit WordPress Theme, Copyright 2018 ThemeZee.com GT Spirit is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by